How to Get a SOC Analyst Job

 Conferences & Meetups

 Word of mouth is your friend!
-It is important to grow your network.
-Having a broad network of people that you can talk to professionally not only opens you up to new opportunities but gives you people to discuss your new ideas with.
-Professional connections help you stay on top of the latest trends such as news or technical techniques that will benefit you greatly.
-There are many opportunities to get involved in projects or communities local to your area.
+It is essential to grow your network.
+Having a broad network of people you can talk to professionally opens you up to new opportunities and gives you people to discuss your new ideas with.
+Professional connections help you stay on top of the latest trends, such as news or technical techniques that greatly benefit you.
+There are many opportunities to get involved in projects or communities that are local to your area.
 Some of these include:

-2600: 2600 is an organization that has deep roots in hacker culture.
-Today, it exists as a website, meetup space, conference, and magazine to name a few.
-The history of hacking is fascinating, and their name comes from 2600hz, which is the frequency at which a plastic whistle found inside a Captain Crunch box sounded when you blew it.
-Blown into a payphone and it allowed the hacker to make free phone calls.
+2600: 2600 is an organization with deep roots in hacker culture.
+Today, it exists as a website, meetup space, conference, and magazine, to name a few.
+The history of hacking is fascinating, and its name comes from 2600 Hz, which is the frequency at which a plastic whistle found inside a Captain Crunch box sounded when blown.
+Blown into a payphone, it allowed the hacker to make free phone calls.

 BSides: BSides is a popular conference held locally in many cities and during the same time frame as Defcon in Las Vegas.
 It is relatively popular and offers a lot of value.
 Tickets are cheap (and free if you volunteer), giving you access to what is going on and the people in your area.

-OWASP: Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+OWASP: The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve software security.
 Through community-led open source software projects, hundreds of local chapters worldwide, tens of thousands of members, and leading educational and training conferences, the OWASP Foundation is the source for developers and technologists to secure the Web.

 Hackerspaces and Makerspaces: These meetups in your local areas are a great way to meet people, tinker, pull knobs, and push buttons.
-Sometimes these meetings will allow their members to give presentations in a show and tell format, and that is a great way to build your presentation skills.
+Sometimes these meetings will allow their members to give presentations in a show-and-tell format, which is a great way to build your presentation skills.

-If you have been attending meetings in your surrounding areas, don’t forget to take a pencil and notepad with you to write down emails and contact info of the people you meet.
-It is not weird and doesn’t feel uncomfortable, everyone there is there for the same reason, and you’d be the lucky one with a notepad.
-Most people would feel flattered if you cared enough to write their information on the notepad.
+If you have been attending meetings in your surrounding areas, don’t forget to take a pencil and notepad to write down emails and contact info of the people you meet.
+It is not weird and doesn’t feel uncomfortable; everyone there is there for the same reason, and you’d be lucky to have a notepad.
+Most people would feel flattered if you cared enough to write their information on a notepad.
 Tell your new friends you want to keep in contact and be on the lookout for them.
 Follow up with everyone the day after, and send them your resume to share with others.

 Competitions

 This article wouldn’t be complete if we didn’t take a minute to talk about capture-the-flag (CTF) competitions.
-Capture-the-flag has been around since the very beginning and how it started is with vulnerable applications and systems that have a text string hidden inside of them.
-The participant finds the text string and submits it to the judges and they get points for every proof that they’ve hacked it.
-It started in 1996 at DEF CON (mentioned above) and today, has evolved into all sorts of various capture-the-flag challenges inside and outside of conferences.
-In fact, Tyler’s favorite challenge is the DEF CON Blue Team Village capture-the-flag but has competed in Ghost in the Shellcode, SANS Netwars and Holiday Hack, CSAW and was a mentor for highschoolers for the CyberPatriot program.
-Tyler was never really fantastic at them but always competed on a team and that was the fun of it.
-Most bigger conferences other than DEF CON will have their own capture-the-flag competitions.
-For instance, the Splunk conference, Splunk.conf, hosts a popular capture-the-flag called BOTS, for Boss of the SOC, that is very challenging and popular (congrats VMware for taking 3rd in 2023!).
-If you are in college, there are many student oriented capture-the-flag competitions and perhaps the biggest one that should be on your radar is the Collegiate Cyber Defense Competition (CCDC).
+Capture the Flag has been around since the beginning, and it started with vulnerable applications and systems with a text string hidden inside them.
+The participant finds the text string and submits it to the judges, and they get points for every proof they’ve hacked.
+It started in 1996 at DEF CON (mentioned above), and today, it has evolved into various capture-the-flag challenges inside and outside of conferences.
+Tyler’s favorite challenge is the DEF CON Blue Team Village capture-the-flag, but he has competed in Ghost in the Shellcode, SANS Netwars, Holiday Hack, CSAW, and was a mentor for high schoolers for the CyberPatriot program.
+Tyler was never really fantastic at them, but always competed on a team, which was the fun.
+Most bigger conferences other than DEF CON will have their capture-the-flag competitions.
+For instance, the Splunk conference, Splunk.conf, hosts a popular capture-the-flag called BOTS, for Boss of the SOC, that is very challenging and popular (congrats, VMware, for taking 3rd in 2023!).
+If you are in college, there are many student-oriented capture-the-flag competitions, and perhaps the biggest one that should be on your radar is the Collegiate Cyber Defense Competition (CCDC).

 Medium

 If you want to start building a brand as a cybersecurity expert, then Medium is where you need to go to start doing it.
-Creating a blog can be one of the most rewarding things any professional can do, not only does Medium have a huge built-in audience of technology professionals, teaching and writing about a topic improves retention of the information.
-You’re going to find out sooner or later that if you don’t use the information you lose it.
+Creating a blog can be one of the most rewarding things any professional can do.
+Not only does Medium have a huge built-in audience of technology professionals, but teaching and writing about a topic also improve the retention of information.
+You’ll find out sooner or later that you lose the information if you don’t use it.
 Teaching something to someone else helps you retain that knowledge for longer.
-Choose a few topics on the SOC and cybersecurity, maybe about your latest project or something you’ve studied that you’ve found interesting and teach it.
+Choose a few topics on the SOC and cybersecurity, maybe about your latest project or something you’ve studied that you’ve found interesting, and teach them.
 One of your audience members might be your new manager!
-Write at least two articles every week and share them on all of your social media outlets, including LinkedIn.
-And always remember to learn, do, teach to retain.
+Please write at least two weekly articles and share them on all your social media outlets, including LinkedIn.
+And always remember to learn, do, and teach to retain.
 And it helps others.
-We will talk more about that later.

 A blog will establish you as someone who knows something about cybersecurity.
-Make sure you leave a banner at the end of every Medium article connecting to your LinkedIn profile.
-This way any person interested in you can reach out and connect!
+Leave a banner at the end of every Medium article connecting to your LinkedIn profile.
+This way, any person interested in you can reach out and connect!
+Blog on Medium 2x a week.

 Where to Search for Jobs

-The Information Security world has embraced social media to locate and recruit top talent.
-With LinkedIn standing out as a clear place to start.
-Not only can you find job postings, you can get connected with headhunters and recruiters looking to find top talent.
+The information security world has embraced social media to locate and recruit top talent, and LinkedIn stands out as a clear place to start.
+Not only can you find job postings, but you can also get connected with headhunters and recruiters looking to find top talent.
 LinkedIn offers a premium subscription that can be used to find and connect with recruiters.
-They offer free trials of LinkedIn Premium and I highly recommend using it when job searching.
+They offer free trials of LinkedIn Premium, and I highly recommend using it when searching for a job.

-If your LinkedIN is uninteresting, then you aren’t attracting the attention you need no matter how good your cybersecurity knowledge is.
-Other than putting in your certifications and credentials in the headline, there are a few tips to keep in mind.
+If your LinkedIn profile is uninteresting, you will not attract the attention you need, no matter how good your cybersecurity knowledge.
+Other than putting your certifications and credentials in the headline, there are a few tips to keep in mind.

-LinkedIn is not the only website to consolidate job postings, Indeed and Monster are worth investigating too.
-Once you’ve accumulated a few technical certifications, sites like Credly.com have job boards that are looking for talented people with the certifications you’ve attained.
+LinkedIn is not the only website to consolidate job postings; Indeed and Monster are worth investigating, too.
+Once you’ve accumulated a few technical certifications, sites like Credly.com have job boards that are looking for talented people with those certifications.

 Note: Don’t be afraid to apply even if you don’t meet all of the requirements in the job posting.
 To quote the great Wayne Gretzky, “You miss 100% of the shots you don’t take.”